Cheating website relieved it is not being judged after hack

 The dating website company has hired Toronto-based cybersecurity firm Cycura to investigate the breach, first reported by the KrebsonSecurity blog, and is working with police to trace those behind the attack, spokesman Paul Keable said.

 AshleyMadison.com, which uses the slogan "Life is short.
-Have an affair," has been planning to raise up to $200 million through an initial public offering on the London Stock Exchange.
+Have an affair," has been planning to raise up to $200 million (£128.5 million) through an initial public offering on the London Stock Exchange.

 A group calling itself Impact Team said it had taken over Avid Media systems, including customer databases, source code, financial records and emails, according to a screen grab shown on the KrebsOnSecurity blog.